LiorZ/hdac8_thesis/thesis.rst

 Introduction
 =============

-bla
+	1) Acetylation - what it is (a reversible ptm), why is it important?
+	2) Histone Deacetylases (and HAT) - description of the HDAC family, its function
+	3) HDAC8 - why is it *interesting* (the specificity switch , monomer, the syndrome that was published on nature, its role in different cancers, etc)

 Results
 ========

+	*London et al* have previously developed a general pipeline for the prediction of binding specificity of flexible peptides to protein receptors.
+In this pipeline, termed FlexPepBind, we model the structure of a collection of peptides with variable sequences to a target receptor using a high resolution peptide docking protocol - FlexPepDock[citation] and use the energy estimation given by this protocol to each of the peptide - receptor complexes to determine their relative binding affinities and subsequently train a classifier that will be able to distinguish binders from non-binders.
+This protocol has proven itself in 2 distinct biological systems - the farnesyltransferase (FTase) enzyme [citation] and Bcl2-BH3 [citation].
+The interaction between Bcl2-like proteins and BH3 domains is a key feature in the regulation of apoptosis. *London et al* modeled the interaction between a collection of helical BH3 domains and some proteins from the Bcl-2 family and was successful in recapitulating a significant part of their specificity profile, as well as unraveling novel interactions.

+	FTase on the other hand, is an enzyme that catalyzes the attachment of farnesyl group to a protein via a thioether bond to a cysteine at or near the carboxy terminus of the protein [1,2 citation from nir's article].
+Unlike the Bcl2-BH3 system, FTase is a catalytic protein that interacts primarily with *substrates*.
+Since FlexPepBind only models the binding between 2 proteins, *London et al* assumed that binding equals catalysis and showed that this assumption is valid for the vast majority of cases.
+In our study we used this assumption as well, demonstrating its validity across a wide range of peptides.

+	This study is yet another adaptation of this protocol to the intriguing enzyme, HDAC8 to determine its binding specificity and potentially find novel substrates.
+First, we calibrate and test our protocol for the binding of peptides that were validated experimentally by *Fierke et al*.
+Then, we derive a classifier and show that it indeed possesses an ability to differentiate between experimentally validated low and high affinity peptides substrates.
+Last, we try to find novel substrates from a large database of lysine-acetylated proteins.

 Description of the dataset
 --------------------------

-	The first step in training a classifier was obtaining a dataset of peptides that had their activity level with the respect to the HDAC8 enzyme verified experimentally. *Fierke et al* created a dataset composed of 361 6-mer peptides with the sequence GXK(Ac)YGC (where X,Y are all the amino acids except Cysteine).
+	*Fierke et al* created a dataset composed of 361 6-mer peptides with the sequence GXK(Ac)YGC (where X,Y are all the amino acids except Cysteine).
 For each of these peptides, a level of activity with respect to HDAC8 was determined by measuring the percentage of deacetylation after 1 hour.(?) (**Add reference to the proper section in the supplementary material**)
-	The dataset was divided to training and test sets by sorting the peptides according to their activity , taking all the even rows to be the test set and all the odd rows to be the training set.
+	We divided the dataset to training and test sets by sorting the peptides according to their experimental activity , taking all the even rows to be the test set and all the odd rows to be the training set.
 That division assured even distribution of peptides with respect to their activity levels (avoiding a situation where one set holds a large number of high/low activity decoys).

 Preparation of starting structure